aframevr/aframe-site/src/faq/index.md

 ## What mobile devices does A-Frame support?

 On mobile, A-Frame works best on newer iPhones.
-Android devices can exhibit an error where textures appear black.
-This is a known issue with A-Frame's texture and lighting implementation, and a top priority to resolve as soon as possible.
+Some Android devices can exhibit an error where textures appear black.
+This is a known issue with A-Frame's texture and lighting implementation, and a top priority to improve.
+Results will vary from Android device to Android device.
+A OnePlus One will render textures in black, for example, whereas the Nexus 6 renders them textures correctly.

 ## How can I share my work?